Do you pay tax on equity release?

 Using equity release to protect your pension

-Money you withdraw from your pension may be subject to income tax, however the pension pot itself does not form part of your taxable estate so is exempt from IHT.
-Therefore, you could use equity release to fund your retirement, leaving your pension pot in place to pass on tax free to your beneficiaries.
+Money you withdraw from your pension may be subject to income tax, however the pension pot itself does not form part of your taxable estate, so it's exempt from IHT.
+Therefore, you could use equity release to fund your retirement, leaving your pension pot in place to pass on tax-free to your beneficiaries.

 If you are considering equity release as part of your estate or tax planning, it is important to seek advice from a qualified pension or estate planner who can review your personal situation and provide the best advice.